marxin/neo-rtags/README.md

 ## Troubleshooting

 The plugin is work in progress.
-I welcome any requests for new functionality, configuration and also for issue.
-Please file an issue.
+I welcome any requests for new functionality, configuration and also for seen issue.
+Please file an issue or write me an email.